UseToolSuite UseToolSuite

 Rules:

-• Never use ambiguous formats like 03/22/2026 (US) or 22/03/2026 (EU).
+• Never use localized formats like 03/22/2026 (US) or 22/03/2026 (EU) in a payload — they’re ambiguous.

-• For date-only values (no time component), use YYYY-MM-DD format: "birthDate": "1990-05-15".
+• For date-only values where time is irrelevant (e.g., birthdays), use YYYY-MM-DD: "birth_date": "1990-05-15".

-Be explicit about null values:
+Be explicit about null values.

 {

-"avatar": null,
+"avatar_url": null,

 }

-For partial updates, only send the fields being modified.
-The server should interpret absent fields as “no change” and explicit null as “clear this field”:
+For PATCH endpoints, clients send only the fields being changed.
+The server treats absent fields as “no change” and an explicit null as “clear this field.”

-// PATCH /users/usr_123
+// HTTP PATCH /users/usr_123

 {

-"avatar": null
+"avatar_url": null

 }